• Skip to primary navigation

 Are frittata and quiche the same thing?

+• No, but they’re close.
 The only difference is that a quiche has a crust.
 A frittata does not have a crust.

 Tofu and Broccoli Frittata - A plant-based broccoli frittata recipe that is easy to make ahead and perfect for breakfast, brunch, lunch, or dinner. #veganfrittata #crustlessquiche #thiswifecooksrecipes #veganbreakfast

-Ingredients for Tofu and Broccoli Frittata:
+Ingredients for Tofu and Broccoli Frittata

-• sea salt
+• 1 teaspoon salt

-• Dijon mustard
+• 1/2 teaspoon creamy Dijon mustard

-• red pepper flakes – optional
+• 1/4 teaspoon red pepper flakes, optional

 Tofu and Broccoli Frittata - A plant-based broccoli frittata recipe that is easy to make ahead and perfect for breakfast, brunch, lunch, or dinner. #veganfrittata #crustlessquiche #thiswifecooksrecipes #veganbreakfast

+• The beauty of this dish is in its versatility!
 Frittatas are served hot, warm, room temperature, and cold.
 Personally, I think they taste best around room temperature.

-There are three ways and they are not all equal.
+There are three ways and they are not all equal:

 • In the oven: 300 degrees F for about 15 minutes is all it takes.
 This is the best method, in my opinion.